jyotihirak11/Gender-Identification-Using-Speech-Signals-/README.md

 I have done the coding on Jupyter Notebook, so I have attested the print out version.

-To see the coding, check out the ProjectMCA.pdf or MCA.py file.
+To see the coding, check out the MCA.py file.

 I have used speech signal of audio samples of .FLAC file(around 404 audios are there in total).
 You can check the voices folder.